“I’m Ready To Voice Act. What Do I Do Now?“

 What online classes, panels or conferences can bring you insight, improvement and forward momentum?
 Are you reading out loud?
 Are you filling your creative cup with what inspires you from art, people and life?

 What are you doing NOW to improve your technical VO competency specific to your target niche?
-What do you have going in your life to kindle your enthusiasm, expand your control of your powers of expression?
+What do you have going in your life to kindle your enthusiasm and fill your creative well?
 (I cover these things elsewhere on this site.)

-These are all things you have control over that you can implement NOW.
+These are all things you have control over that you can work on NOW.

 You must be so good that they have to hire you!

 You draw work and representation to you with your artistic power, not your neediness.
-You’re never angling to get anyone to do you a favor.
-In fact, if you are as good as you need to be, you are doing them the favor!
-And they will come to you.
+If you are as good as you need to be they will come to you!

-An actor’s goal is to be an easy “yes” proposition- a confident artistic collaborator that is a smart and marketable asset and partner.
-This is equal parts “show” and “business.”
+An actor’s goal is to be an easy “yes” proposition- a confident artistic collaborator that is a smart partner and problem solver.

 Becoming a creative entrepreneur comes down to this:

-You are the gatekeeper of the cultivation of your creative powers and your career’s progress.
+You are the gatekeeper of your creative powers and your career’s progress.
 Ignore the variables beyond your power to influence.
-Luck and chance are always in play and there’s nothing you can do about that, except be ever-ready to meet them with the full force of your talent.
+Luck and chance are always in play so it is your job to be ever-ready to meet them with the full force of your talent.

 This is the way.